Jagdish Pradhan

 Jagdish Pradhan is an Indian politician and a former member of the Sixth Legislative Assembly of Delhi.
 He represented the Mustafabad constituency of New Delhi as a member of the Bharatiya Janata Party.

 Early life and education

 Jagdish Pradhan was born in New Delhi.
-He attended the Loni Inter College and is educated till tenth grade degree.
+He attended the Loni Inter College and has a tenth grade level of education.

 Political career

-Jagdish Pradhan has been an MLA for one term.
+Jagdish Pradhan was an MLA for one term.
 He represented the Mustafabad constituency as a BJP member.